urql-graphql/urql/docs/basics.md

 ## `cacheExchange`

-The default caching behaviour that `urql` uses is defined by the `cacheExchange` unlike Apollo's `Cache` or `InMemoryCache`, caching behaviour is handled as part of the request pipeline, which makes customisation a lot easier as there's no extra API to learn.
+The default caching behavior that `urql` uses is defined by the `cacheExchange` unlike Apollo's `Cache` or `InMemoryCache`, caching behavior is handled as part of the request pipeline, which makes customisation a lot easier as there's no extra API to learn.

-By default however, `urql`'s caching behaviour is not that of a _"normalising cache"_ but more of a _"document cache"_.
+By default however, `urql`'s caching behavior is not that of a _"normalising cache"_ but more of a _"document cache"_.

 ### The document cache